volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 promote: false
 metaDescription: // META
 shareImage: /img/hash-table-in-javascript.jpg
-teaser: Efficient data manipulation is a must know for developers of any level, not only for successful project development, but also for passing interviews while looking for a job.
-With the rapid development of programming languages, frameworks and libraries, it becomes easier to learn the technology that can be used right away to start coding, so more and more employers...
+teaser: Efficient data manipulation is a must for developers at any level, not only for successful project development, but also for passing job search interviews.
+With the rapid development of programming languages, frameworks and libraries, it is becoming easier to learn the technology to start coding right away.
+More and more employers...
 date: 2021-06-19T18:45:21.508Z
 ---
-Efficient data manipulation is a must know for developers of any level, not only for successful project development, but also for passing interviews while looking for a job.
+Efficient data manipulation is a must for developers at any level, not only for successful project development, but also for passing job search interviews.

-With the rapid development of programming languages, frameworks and libraries, it becomes easier to learn the technology that can be used right away to start coding, so more and more employers realize this and require a good knowledge of basics when interviewing candidates, especially on a higher positions.
+With the rapid development of programming languages, frameworks and libraries, it is becoming easier to learn the technology to start coding right away.

+More and more employers are realizing this and requiring a good knowledge of the basics when interviewing applicants, especially for higher positions.

-Data Structures topic is one of the most important ones among the basics every developer should understand on some level.
+The topic of Data Structures is one of the most important among the basics that every developer should understand at some level.

-In this article we will learn about one of the most popular Data Structure - **Hash Table**, which is used to efficiently store and retrieve key/value pairs.
+In this article, we will learn about one of the most popular Data Structure - **Hash Table** which is used to store and retrieve key/value pairs efficiently.

 ## What Is Hash Table?

 Hash Table is a data structure that implements an Associative Array, a structure that maps keys to values.

-> **Associative Array** is an Abstract Data Type that uses strings as indexes.
+> **Associative Array** is an Abstract Data Type, which uses strings as indexes.
 >
 > In JavaScript, there is no Associative Arrays, we use Objects to create them.
 >
-> An **Abstract Data Type (ADT)** is a special kind of a data type, whose logical behaviour is defined by a set of values and set of operations.
-The definition only mentions what operations can be performed, but not how these operations are implemented.
+> An **Abstract Data Type (ADT)** is a special kind of a data type, whose logical behaviour is defined by a set of values and a set of operations.
+The definition only mentions what operations can be performed, but not how those operations are implemented.
 >
-> The opposite to ADT is a **Concrete Data Type (CDT)**, which gives the full view on what operations can be performed and how they are implemented.
+> The opposite of the ADT is a **Concrete Data Type (CDT)**, which gives the complete view of what operations can be performed and how they are implemented.

-It uses a Hash Function that turns passed keys into numbers, under which the data is stored.
+It uses a Hash Function, which converts given keys into numbers under which the data is stored.

-> **Hash Function** is a function that is capable of mapping a string key (group of characters) into a value of a certain length (typically called Hash Value).
+> **Hash Function** is a function capable of mapping a string key (group of characters) into a value of a certain length (typically called a Hash Value).
 >
-> **Hash Value** represents the original string and is used to index a fixed-size Hash Table.
+> **Hash Value** represents the original string and is used to index  Hash Table of fixed-size.

-An example of a Hash Table that stores phone numbers:
+An example of a Hash Table, which stores phone numbers:

 ![Hash Table Example (From Wikipedia)](/img/screenshot-2021-06-19-at-01.38.19.png "Hash Table Example (From Wikipedia)")

 ## What Is Hash Function?

-As we already know, a Hash Function is a function that performs some complicated calculations to turn string keys into numbers, so they can be used as an Array indexes.
+As we already know, a Hash Function is a function that performs some complicated calculations to convert string keys into numbers so they can be used as Array indexes.

-The arguments for the function are: key and a Hash Table size.
+The arguments to the function are: key and a Hash Table size.

-Let's see an example implementation of a Hash Function, which adds all the ASCII values of the key and performs a modulo operation by the Hash Table size.
+Let's look at a sample implementation of a Hash Function that adds all ASCII values of the key and performs a modulo operation with the Hash Table size.

 > **American Standard Code for Information Interchange (ASCII)** is a character encoding for electronic communication.
 >
 > It assigns letters, numbers and other special characters in the 256 slots available in the 8-bit code.
 >
-> **Modulo Operation** is an operation that returns a remainder of a division after one number is divided by another.
+> **Modulo Operation** is an operation that returns a remainder of a division after one number has been divided by another.

 ```javascript
 const hash = (key, size) => {